 The victim has the burden of proof in a personal injury case.
 To succeed, you’ll need strong evidence to back up your claim.
 Our attorneys can help you build the most persuasive case possible.
 Just call today to learn how we can put our experience to work for you.

 How Long Do I Have to File a Personal Injury Lawsuit in Florida?

-Under Florida state law, most accident victims have four years to file a personal injury lawsuit.
+Florida recently modified its statute of limitations for most personal injury cases.
+If your accident happened on or after 3/24/2023, you’ll have two years to file a lawsuit.
+If it happened before that date, you’ll have four years instead.
 This statute of limitations is a strict deadline.
 The clock usually starts running on the date of your injury.
 Once the deadline passes, you’ll lose your right to compensation entirely.
+However, there are exceptions.

 It’s always better to act sooner rather than later.
 If you have any questions about the deadline for filing a claim, don’t hesitate to call our team for a free consultation today.